 We planned for 2020 to be an epic year.
-A new year for newer and bigger achievements, new friendships, a productive year for creativity, and better relationships.
+A new year for bigger achievements, new friendships, a productive year for creativity, and better relationships.
 On the contrary, it turned out that we had to put all of that on hold and adjust to the new normal.
-This is when everyone became creative and I started the isolation creation series.
+This is when everyone became creative.
+As for me, I started the isolation creation series.

-Apart from catching up on the missed hours of sleep and rest, while in isolation I promised myself that I will create a portrait each day to keep myself busy but above all, I could make art.
+Apart from catching up on the missed hours of sleep and rest, while in isolation I promised myself that I would create a portrait each day to keep myself busy but above all, I could make art.
 This was my response to a limited, locked lifestyle.
 Art was my escape.
-I created a memory each day with the help of my children, my models, and inspiration.
+I created a memory each day with the help of my children, my models, and my inspirations.
 When they needed a break I turned to other beautiful things around me.
 I also created still life using flowers foraged during dog walks every evening.
-I never looked forward to dog walks until I realised there is more to it.
-The supplies were limited, but this is when you become more creative and make things out of nothing.
+I never looked forward to dog walks until I realised there is more to them.
+The supplies were scarce, but this is when you become more creative and make things out of nothing.
+You make things work.

-Isolation creation was pretty much releasing feelings and making art out of it.
-Although waking up in the morning without a plan of what we are going to create that day felt slightly chaotic, I soon solved that issue like it never existed.
+Isolation creation was, pretty much, releasing feelings and making art out of it.
+Although waking up in the morning without a plan of what we were going to create that day felt slightly chaotic, I soon solved that issue like it never existed.
 Inspiration was based on the mood and feelings I would go through each day.
 Isolating in the studio definitely helped me put my thoughts together and start with the planning.
 If you are interested to see all of the #isolationcreation posts here are the links to my Instagram and Facebook.

 I’ve put all of the isolation creation images together in a video.
 You can see my beautiful and patient models, which in reality, weren’t so patient anyway.
 But they were a great sport and played an incredible role in creating these portraits.
 I’m grateful for having them.